 Besides, it’s not my fault that the universe WANTS ME TO HAVE THESE THINGS.

-In fact?
 It is OUTSIDE MY CONTROL.

 We went home to get Brian’s truck… and on the way, I texted a photo to my mom.

 She said— WOW!
 I cannot WAIT to see it in your house!